 All bank deposits received by creators are only 80% of their advertised subscriptions.
 This is due to OnlyFans deducting 20% as their administration fee prior to disbursement.
 Therefore, you should vary when reporting your sales correctly on your tax return.

-Contact our professionals at FShad CPA Professional Corporation, and we can assist you with your tax return, so you never miss a deadline!
+Contact our professionals at FShad CPA Professional Corporation for personal tax accountant service, and we will assist you with your tax return, so you never miss a deadline!

 You may be inclined to report only 80% as sale, as that’s what you received in your bank account.
 However, the correct procedure is to report 100% of your sales (add-back the 20%) and claim 20% as an administration fee on Line 8871 (the “Management and administration fee”) on T2125 – Statement of Business or Professional Activities.